-Enlivening and participatory, the new MoMA will be a place for people of all ages and experiences to share their thoughts and questions with each other.
+Enlivening and participatory, the new Museum will be a place for people of all ages and experiences to share their thoughts and questions with each other.
 It is a place for conversation, and a place for many stories.

-To help realize this vision, we are working with Diller Scofidio + Renfro, a highly talented architectural firm in New York City.
-The architects are developing a comprehensive plan for the current building and for two additional sites adjacent to the western end of the Museum, into which we are expanding: three floors of a residential tower being developed by Hines, at 53 West 53 Street, and the site of the former American Folk Art Museum, at 45 West 53 Street.
-The plans include new gallery space on three floors within the tower, and a new building at 45 West 53 Street.
-The complexity of the overall project, which must integrate these different locations and their varied spaces, presents major design challenges.
-The architects have been exploring the site holistically, with the goal of generating as many options as possible for achieving a thoughtfully resolved set of galleries and public spaces for the Museum.
+To help realize this vision, we are working with the architects Diller Scofidio + Renfro, in collaboration with executive architects Gensler, on a comprehensive plan for the current building and for two additional sites adjacent to the western end of the Museum, into which we are expanding.
+The architects have been exploring the site holistically to achieve a thoughtfully resolved set of galleries and public spaces for the Museum.
 We asked Diller Scofidio + Renfro to make The Museum of Modern Art the most welcoming museum in New York; to build upon the sequence of galleries created by Yoshio Taniguchi in 2004—without replicating them—to maximize the variety of spaces for presenting our collection; and to ensure that the Museum is more directly woven into the dynamic urban fabric of midtown Manhattan.